ahdinosaur/gyne/README.md

 also known as, _what i needed for ButtCloud_:

+* able to configure fractal stacks
-* able to use remote stack files
+* able to use remote config files
 * ensure all Docker systems are up
-* bring one Docker volume up
-* bring one Docker stack up
+* ensure one Docker sub-system is up
-* bring one Docker stack down

 ## cli